zigp0t/cuddly-octo-chainsaw/README.md

 # cuddly-octo-chainsaw
 Implementation of various FFT algorithms (mainly in C/C++), along with their analysis and some benchmarking.
+Also a bit of optimization attempts here and there.

 ## To Do:
 1. Discrete Fourier Transform (the simplest O(n^2) implementation, not FFT)